Ever16x/FoEplus/README.md

 1. Download and extract [FoEplus](https://github.com/Ever16x/FoEplus/archive/master.zip)
 2. Install [Capture2Text](https://sourceforge.net/projects/capture2text/) - either place it in the existing empty folder, or change "ocrExe" in *settings.txt*
 3. Run *FoEplus.exe*, right-click systray icon\
-If blocked by Windows Defender, either click More info -> Run anyway, or proceed with the following steps
+If blocked by Windows Defender - either click More info -> Run anyway, or proceed with the following steps

 Optional - if running source script is preferred over pre-compiled binary: